Flag of Maine (1901–1909): Resurgence

 A legislative bill was submitted in 2019 to change the state's official flag to one more resembling the original.
 After an initial wave of support, the bill died in committee due to a larger outcry over changing the flag.

-On 3 February 2021, the State and Local Government Committee of the Maine Legislature considered LD 115 An Act To Restore the Former State of Maine Flag sponsored by Representative Sean Paulhus, and took testimony from 13 individuals, including Rep. Paulhus.
+On 3 February 2021, the State and Local Government Committee of the Maine Legislature considered LD 115, An Act To Restore the Former State of Maine Flag sponsored by Representative Sean Paulhus, and took testimony from 13 individuals, including Rep. Paulhus.
 All but one supported the bill; Secretary of State Shenna Bellows testified neither in favor nor in opposition to the bill.
 On 10 February 2021, the committee voted out a Divided Report.
 Subsequently, the Maine Legislature defeated the proposal.

+On 6 June 2023, the Maine House of Representatives narrowly advanced a bill, proposing to change the state flag to the original 1901 version, by 66 to 64.
+This established a public vote, and a statewide contest was held to establish a specific design, with the winning entry created by Adam Lemire of Gardiner.